 Should I contact or pay Bay Area Credit Service, LLC?

-The best way to go about handling this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Bay Area Credit Services for millions of clients nationwide.
+The most effective way to deal with Bay Area Credit Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Bay Area Credit Services on behalf of their clients.